Gluten-Free Chocolate Chip Cookies

 Step 4: Cooling the Cookies

-Once done, remove from the oven and let the cookies cool on the tray.
-The cookies will firm up as they sit and cool.
+Once done, remove from the oven and let the cookies firm up for a few minutes, as needed, then transfer them to a rack to finish cooling.
+The cookies will have more structure as they sit and cool.
 Serve while slightly warm or at room temperature.

 - by Dawn Thomas